grafana/grafana/contribute/merge-pull-request.md

 ### Assign a milestone

+A milestone **should** be added to every pull request.
+Several things in the Grafana release process requires at least pull requests to be in a milestone, for example [generating changelog/release notes](#include-in-changelog-and-release-notes).

-It's recommended to add a milestone to every pull request.
-This makes it easier to track what changes did go into a certain release.
+In addition this makes it easier to track what changes did go into a certain release.
 Without this you're basically left with going through git commits which could be a lot harder.

-There's also various tooling built that in some cases requires a pull request to be assigned a milestone, for example [generating changelog/release notes](#include-in-changelog-and-release-notes).

 ### Include in changelog and release notes?